netgroup-polito/frog4/docs/README_INSTALL.md

     $ cd dd-keys
     $ ddkeys.py

 The utility will create the keys used by the broker (broker-keys.json) and by all FROG4 components (frog4-orchestrator and all domain orchestrators).
-You can use the public-keys.json file for all of them.
-The keys are stored in the files "broker-keys.json" and "public-keys.json".
+The keys are stored in the files `broker-keys.json` and `public-keys.json`.

 ## Datastore
 The [Datastore](https://github.com/netgroup-polito/frog4-datastore/) can be used by all the FROG4 components to retrieve the VNF templates, images, service descriptions and more.